Branch-depth: Generalizing tree-depth of graphs: Introduction

 Our first goal is to make sure that these new depth parameters are tied to existing ones.
 First we show that for graphs, branch-depth and tree-depth are tied in Section~\ref{sec:treedepth}. \begin{THMTD} Let $G$ be a graph, $k$ be its branch-depth, and $t$ be its tree-depth.
 Then

 \end{THMTD} For a simple graph $G$, there is another interesting connectivity function called the \emph{cut-rank function}, denoted by $\rho_G$.
 It is defined in terms of the rank function of a submatrix of the adjacency matrix, which we will describe in detail in Section~\ref{sec:shrubdepth}.
 Oum and Seymour~\cite{OS2004} used the cut-rank function to define the rank-width of a simple graph.
 Analogously we use the cut-rank function to define the \emph{rank-depth} of a simple graph $G$ as the branch-depth of its cut-rank function $\rho_G$.
-As a similar attempt to define a depth parameter comparable to rank-width, Ganian, Hlin\v{e}n\'y, Ne\v{s}et\v{r}il, Obdr\v{z}\'alek, and Ossona de Mendez~\cite{GHNOO2017} defined the shrub-depth of a simple graph.
-In Section~\ref{sec:shrubdepth} we prove that rank-depth and shrub-depth are tied. \begin{THMSD} A class of simple graphs has bounded rank-depth if and only if it has bounded shrub-depth. \end{THMSD}
+As a similar attempt to define a depth parameter comparable to rank-width, Ganian, Hlin\v{e}n\'y, Ne\v{s}et\v{r}il, Obdr\v{z}\'alek, and Ossona de Mendez~\cite{GHNOO2017} defined the shrub-depth of a class of simple graphs.
+In Section~\ref{sec:shrubdepth} we prove that having bounded rank-depth is equivalent to having bounded shrub-depth. \begin{THMSD} A class of simple graphs has bounded rank-depth if and only if it has bounded shrub-depth. \end{THMSD}

 For matroids, we define the branch-depth of a matroid $M$ as the branch-depth of its connectivity function $\lambda_M$.
 We will investigate three additional depth parameters, called the contraction depth, the deletion depth, and the contraction-deletion depth for matroids.
 Ding, Oporowski, and Oxley~\cite{DOO1995} investigated the contraction-deletion depth under the name \emph{type}.
 A Venn diagram in Figure~\ref{fig:matroid} shows containment relation and properties on classes of matroids with respect to the boundedness of various parameters of matroids, which will be proved in Theorems~\ref{thm:various-depth} and \ref{thm:cd}, and Corollaries~\ref{cor:dd} and \ref{cor:cddd}.
 We will also show that no two of these depth parameters are tied.